zacharyLYH/Username/README.md

 - clauseCounter

 generator.cpp:
--clauseCounter : Takes a well-formed name and counts the number of clauses in the name.
+1) clauseCounter : Takes a well-formed name and counts the number of clauses in the name.
 For example : Muhammad Ali is a 2 clause name, John H. Smith is a 3 clause name, John H. Smith Jr. is a 4 clause name, Cheng Xiu Wen is a 3 clause name.
 The resulting number of clauses is stored for use of processing in username formation operations.
--twoClause : Takes a two clause name, such as John Smith and Jeremy Chan, and generates usernames.
+2) twoClause : Takes a two clause name, such as John Smith and Jeremy Chan, and generates usernames.

 landingpage.cpp:
 Generates a user interface that connects to the backend.
 This takes an First, Last, Middle and Suffix name (where applicable) and returns a username.
 A user may accept or reject a generated username.
 Upon acceptance, the program terminates.
 Upon rejection, the program regenerates usernames until satisfaction.